Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 They are determined to have an incredible summer and not let supernatural critters or quests get in their way.

-The incredible drawings instantly gave me an emotional connection to the characters in the books.
+The incredible drawings give an emotional connection to the characters in the books.
+Plus, the graphic style make this easy to read.
+You could binge read these quickly.

 Good reads rating: 4.03